 German Pancakes are an easy-to-make breakfast that’s great for serving the whole family!
 Mix the batter, pour into a hot buttered dish, and let it bake.
 That’s it!

 Serving a hot breakfast on the weekend is one of my favorite things to do.
-We love all kinds of breakfast foods, but especially Egg & Cheese Hash Brown Waffles, Baked Egg Muffins, and these German Pancakes!
+We love all kinds of delicious breakfast foods, but especially love German Pancakes with a side of Baked Egg Muffins, Crispy Air Fryer Bacon, and fruit.

 German Pancakes Ingredients

 To make German pancakes you’re going to need:

 Butter – For the bottom of the pan.
 Helps the pancake not stick and also to crisp up the edges and add flavor.